 Tobacco Dock, 50 Porters Walk, London, E1W 2SF

 London's meatiest food festival, Meatopia returns for its fourth year in 2016.
 Originally conceived by the late Josh Ozersky, the concept is the biggest festival of BBQ and smoking to hit London, welcoming a raft of UK and international chefs, restaurants, butchers and food heroes.
 Taking place at Tobacco Dock, the carnivore's paradise will treat guests to tasting sized portions of dishes from a number of renowned chefs and iconic restaurants.
 This year's line-up is yet to be announced but, with a new Friday night event, it's set to be the biggest Meatopia yet.

 Foodies Festival Syon Park

 Summer in London

-From cheap budget hotels to luxury 5 star hotels see our discounts for hotels, including InterContinental London Park Lane from 34% off.
+From cheap budget places to stay to luxury 5 star hotels see our discounts for hotels, including InterContinental London Park Lane from 46% off.